LockyAndLockally/Locky.CSharp/README.md

 ```
 or make a singleton available within only your library in two steps:

-Step 1: make a static container for a `Lockally` instance.
+Step 1: make an internal static container for a `Lockally` instance.
 ```csharp
 using LockyAndLockally;
 namespace MyLibrary;